Blue Water (missile): Red Rose

+New Red Rose

-In 1956 the Corporal missile had been adopted by the Royal Artillery as a battlefield tactical nuclear missile.
-This missile was liquid-fuelled, thus requiring a large convoy of support vehicles to prepare it slowly for launch.
+In 1956 the Corporal missile had been adopted by the Royal Artillery as a battlefield tactical nuclear missile, filling much the same role as Red Rose.
+This missile was liquid-fuelled, and required a large convoy of support vehicles to prepare it for launch, which was a slow process.
 It also required continual command guidance in flight, yet only achieved relatively poor accuracy.
 Also in use within the Royal Artillery was the Honest John rocket.
 This was solid-fuelled and could be launched rapidly, but was unguided and had only short range.
-There was a clear requirement for a missile that would combine the range of the Corporal, the ease-of-use and rapid reaction of Honest John, and a new guidance system with higher accuracy.
+There was a clear requirement for a missile that would combine the range of the Corporal, the ease-of-use and rapid reaction of Honest John, and a new guidance system with higher accuracy than either.

+EE had won the contract for servicing both of these missiles in the field, and it was no surprise when the Army turned to them to consider a proposal to fill a new Red Rose.
+EE returned a new design, sometimes referred to as "Red Rock Ab Initio", using a single larger rocket engine.
+The missile would be carried on a AEC Militant converted as a TEL, but the launch pad was separate, towed behind the TEL on a small trailer.
+For launch, the trailer was dropped to the ground and the TEL backed up and used hydraulic rams to lift the missile to vertical and sit it on the pad.
+After launch, as the thrust dropped, a set of stabilizing fins at the extreme rear would drop off to improve aerodynamics, as they were only needed during launch when the missile was flying at slower speeds.